Jack Ferguson, Ed

 Gilda’s is Back!
 Evie Boss invites all on the First Tuesday of each month to Gilda’s Club in Royal Oak (on Rochester Road just north of 13 Mile Rd.) has a coffee house: dinner starts at 5:30, open mike from 6-7 and featured performer from 7-8.

 Maggie Ferguson hosts Live!
 From the Living Room Acoustic Showcase on Friday nights.
+The Living Room is on summer vacation, but join us this fall!
 For more information go to oldfrontporch.com.

 To submit all your upcoming gigs and events, email the details to Jack, KT Editor, at firstname.lastname@example.org.
 To have your event in the KT I will need the info by the 15th.

 She arrived on May the ninth.
 That morning, a friday, work began on her home. it was monday before the cup nest had shape and structure.
 That was early spring.
 Subject to the last gasps of our toughest winter in a long while, the cardinal laid her eggs and waited.